 - Financial services

 - Eastern Forest.

 - Access to the Uruguayan Market

 - Business Plan for Uruguay

-- To analyze the Uruguayan economy and foreign trade
+- To analyse the Uruguayan economy and foreign trade

 - To evaluate business opportunities in the Oriental Republic of Uruguay